jugglingjsons/summer-camp/README.md

 - google-cloud-sdk
 - kubectl
 - terraform (v0.11.14) - you can use tfswitch to manage those
+- install the dependancies - I suggest using docker-compose up from the root repository for local development of services.
 ## On MacOs:
 ```
 cat <<-"BREWFILE" > Brewfile